wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 The Office add-in programming model relies on two JavaScript object models:

-- Host-specific JavaScript API - Host-specific APIs for Excel and Word provide strongly-typed objects that you can use to access specific elements in the host application.
+- Host-specific JavaScript API - Host-specific APIs for Excel and Word provide strongly typed objects that you can use to access specific elements in the host application.
 For example, the Excel API contains objects that represent worksheets, ranges, tables, charts, and more.
 - Common API - Introduced with Office 2013, the Common API enables you to access features such as:
   - UI
   - Dialogs